wp-plugins/users-ultra/readme.txt

 5. Photo Uploading Module

 == Changelog ==

+= 1.0.16 (04-26-2014) =
+* Improvement - Content Protection Shortcodes have been added to the editor.

 = 1.0.15 (04-25-2014) =
 * Bug Fix - Uninstall has been fixed, now it removes all plugin's tables.